-We have a limited number of "irregular" The Reticent - Aged Steel straps available for $59.
-Click here for more information.
+We have a limited number of "Irregular" The Reticent - Aged Steel straps available for $59.00.
+Click here to check them out.

 1. not revealing one's thoughts or feelings readily

 Being a musician is about allowing ourselves to be vulnerable.
 Whether it’s putting ourselves out into the world via a recording or a live performance, it means putting ourselves out for everyone to hear, judge, and analyze.
 This can be a difficult thing for many of us to accomplish, but also can be intensely rewarding and liberating as one lets their creativity flow.
 The Reticent to me symbolizes the introverted, guarded, somewhat inhibited person I am that struggles with allowing myself to be vulnerable.
 However, when paired with the more gregarious guitar (and perhaps also with the always appreciated extroverted front man), I allow all those bottled up thoughts and feelings to flow freely.
 I don’t want a loud or obnoxious strap to tell my story.
 I want the thick, strong, durable comfort of an Anthology Gear full grain leather strap ... rugged, honest, beautifully imperfect.
 And I’ll tell my story through my music.
 Reticently.

 • Strap adjusts from 39" - 54" (See our Instragram post for Tongue Tying Tricks)